St. Miguel of Ecuador: A Passionate Teacher in the Christian Brothers

 As the needs were great and Miguel was well-educated and talented, he began teaching Spanish and religion at the tender age of 15.
 Miguel began to distinguish himself as a dedicated and capable teacher.
 He always remained committed to his own continuing education and was quite the linguist (not unlike his father) eventually learning to speak Latin, German, Italian, English, and French in addition to his native Spanish.

-✉️ One fascinating letter per week
+✉️ One fascinating postal letter per week

 📪 A letter in your mailbox that you look forward to receiving

-🖃 Printed on quality stationary with a real stamp
+🖃 Printed on parchment paper and sent with a real stamp

 🎁 Also makes for a fun and unique gift